We are SK life science,a CNS-focused pharmaceutical company

 Chief Operating Officer

 Dr. Kim attended Seoul National University, where he studied animal sciences and graduated with a BS in 1987 and an MS in 1989.
-He received his PhD in immunology, followed by postdoctoral training at Washington State University.
+He received his PhD in immunology, and completed postdoctoral training at Washington State University.

 Marc Kamin, MD